ash-bergs/leitspeed_fe/README.md

 # Learn with LeitSpeed!

-The Leitner system was a method of studying developed by German science journalist, Sebastien Leitner in the 1970's.
-Leitner's approach hinged on using flashcards to study learning material using the principle of spaced repition - another learning principle explored by Leitner's predecessor, Hermann Ebbinghaus.
+The Leitner system is a method of studying developed by the German science journalist, Sebastien Leitner, in the 1970's.
+His approach hinged on studying flashcards using the principle of spaced repition - a topic explored by Leitner's predecessor, Hermann Ebbinghaus.
 Ebbinghause defined what he called "the forgetting curve" and the "spacing effect."

-Using these principles a student can tackle learning almost anything by spacing their learning, and lessening the forgetting curve.
+Using these principles a student can tackle learning almost anything by spacing their learning, and flattening the forgetting curve.

-With LeitSpeed you can make your own collection of digital flashcards, and study them using the Leitner system of spaced repitition.
+With LeitSpeed you can make your own collection of digital flashcards, study them using the Leitner system of spaced repitition, and remember (almost) anything - forever!

 ## Project Status: Under Construction

-The project is just getting going.
-I'm building a backend with Node and Express, which will let user's create a profile, add cards, organize cards by deck, and study them as they wish.
+This project is just getting off the ground.
+A backend API is being built in Node and Express, you can find that [ add link here ]

-Optionally, they can make certain decks public and share them with other learners.

 ## Project Previews